This is a short tutorial with javascript multidimensional arrays with examples In this tutorials, You will learn the following things

 Multidimensional arrays can be created in two ways

-One way, In this arrays are created directly with array literal syntax with defining each element is an array of 2 elements.
+One way, In this array, is created directly with an array literal syntax defining each element as an array of 2 elements.

-Second way, Define individual arrays add arrays to main array object which is multidimensional arrays
+Second way, Define individual arrays add arrays to the main array object which is multidimensional arrays

 let ones = [1, 2, 3];